 Fire Information & Restrictions

-Help Preserve Rollins Pass by following common sense rules on fire safety; be sure you know when and where you can have campfires.
+Help Preserve Rollins Pass by following common sense rules on fire safety; be sure you know if, when, and where you can have campfires.

 Just one unattended campfire can completely destroy the spectacular setting of Rollins Pass and adjacent areas for a generation, if not longer.
 Colorado has a warm, dry climate, coupled with high winds: please recreate with care and consider options like camp stoves or grills that have an on/off switch.